aion-camus/ack/README.md

       {
         "type": "Transaction type: CREATE or CALL",
         "receiver": "The receiver's address",
-        "value": "The value to send, in decimal or hex, default: 0", "data": {
+        "value": "(optional) The value to send, in decimal or hex, default: 0", "data": {
-          "raw": "Any unstructured byte array, in hex, default: 0x", "code": "Contract initialization code, in hex, default: 0x", "method": "Pre-hash method signature, in hex, default: 0x", "arguments": "Encoded arguments, in hex, default: 0x" },
+          "raw": "(optional) Any unstructured byte array, in hex", "code": "(optional) Contract initialization code, in hex", "method": "(optional) The method signature before hashing", "arguments": "(optional) Encoded arguments, in hex"
+        },
-        "nrg": "The energy limit, in decimal or hex, default: 1000000", "nrgPrice": "The energy price, in decimal or hex, default: 1" }
+        "nrg": "(optional) The energy limit, in decimal or hex, default: 1000000", "nrgPrice": "(optional) The energy price, in decimal or hex, default: 1" }
     ]
   }